Philippines Blog

 Tourist Traps

-Yes you can swim with Whale Sharks in Oslob, but should you?
-This is a top activity in many guide books and on internet guides, however it has come under fire recently from environmental groups and government organisations.
+Yes, you can swim with Whale Sharks in Oslob, but should you?
+This is a top activity in many guidebooks and on internet guides, however, it has come under fire recently from environmental groups and government organisations.

 The official conservation status for these whale sharks is vulnerable and declining.
-Naturally these sharks are migratory and mobile – now picture 100’s of tourists in the water swimming and touching these animals which are fed by locals to keep them in the small bay for the purpose of tourism.
+Naturally, these sharks are migratory and mobile – now picture 100’s of tourists in the water swimming and touching these animals which are fed by locals to keep them in the small bay for the purpose of tourism.

 **A note on El Nido

 Tourism has well and truly hit the small town and we found it overly busy, overpriced and chaotic.
-It would be a good place to party and many people visit for it’s boat trips similar to Port Barton and Coron, however after our idyllic boat trip in Port Barton we were struggling to pay far more for an overpriced trip in El Nido with 3x the amount of people to a boat.
+It would be a good place to party and many people visit for its boat trips similar to Port Barton and Coron, however, after our idyllic boat trip in Port Barton we were struggling to pay far more for an overpriced trip in El Nido with 3x the amount of people to a boat.
 I’m sure the boat trips here have many beautiful sights but after speaking to travellers who have done tours in Coron and Port Barton they all preferred those over El Nido.

-Instead, ever the adventurers we opted to head for Corong Beach in search of a kayak for hire.
+Instead, ever the adventurers, we opted to head for Corong Beach in search of a kayak for hire.
 From here we paddled around the coast to Lapus Lapus and Papaya Beach which are also on the boat tour routes, but we had these perfect beaches to ourselves after the boats left and only paid 500php total for the day.
 The views here are beautiful and well worth doing if you are a strong paddler. (make sure you get a kayak that stays afloat- ours was almost underwater the entire time haha)

 El Nido’s beach by the town is nothing to write home about and I’m sure not the reason people come to visit.
 We did like Las Cabanas beach, but there was A LOT of construction underway building a huge shopping centre directly on the beach.
 Not the most peaceful place listening to cement being drilled all day long.
-Before long this place will become a tourists nightmare and the reason many came to visit will have disappeared.
+Before long this place will become a tourist nightmare and the reason many came to visit will have disappeared.

-Las Cabanas
+Las Cabanas Beach

-If you want to stay in El Nido – make sure you stay in Nacpan Beach.
+If you want to stay in El Nido – make sure you stay in the nearby Nacpan Beach.
 We stayed in El Nido for 4 nights and seriously regretted it.
-Accommodation books up early so if you do feel the need to visit El Nido, i would only recommend staying 1 or 2 nights maximum in the town.
+Accommodation books up early so if you do feel the need to visit El Nido, I would only recommend staying 1 or 2 nights maximum in the town.
 There are certainly some beautiful and photogenic spots here but the quiet, idyllic charade that the internet portrays will leave you a little disappointed if you weren’t expecting it.
 Check out the Nacpan Blog Post here.

-We have listed some accommodation options for places that you may need to transit in between your main destinations.
+We have listed some accommodation options for places that you may need to transit between your main destinations.

 Dumaguete